DaveStutler/G9/README.md

     2. Iterate through each matrix in order to find all indexes where at least one feature has data
     3. Create dataframes for each matrix consisting of 'position' 'stopping power' and the count of that feature such that all dataframes contain the same values for 'position' and 'stopping power'
     4. Concatenate all individial feature dataframes together based on 'position' and 'stopping power' index.
 We call this master dataframe 'holygrail'
-    5. Down 'holygrail' as a csv
+    5. Download 'holygrail' as a csv
 3. Normalizing and splitting
     1. Split `train`, `validation` and `test` sets with a split ratio of 70:10:20, respectively
     2. Normalize `train`, `validation` and `test` sets separately